Cat and Dog Wellness Exam Care in Colma, CA

 Guiding your pet down the road to wellness is part of our mission here at Colma Animal Hospital.
 Just like people, it’s important for your pet to see a doctor at least once a year to be sure they’re healthy.
-Depending on your pet’s age and lifestyle, our doctors may recommend bi-annual exams to accommodate your pet’s specific needs.
+Depending on your pet’s age and lifestyle, our doctors may recommend bi-annual dog and cat wellness exam care in Colma, CA to accommodate your pet’s specific needs.
 Each wellness exam includes a nose-to-tail evaluation, which is detailed below.

 To protect your pet from viruses and diseases, we recommend vaccinating your pet every year as part of their comprehensive wellness exam.
 This includes cats and other indoor pets.
 Vaccination schedules vary, depending on breed, species, and lifestyle.
 Our doctors can determine a schedule for your pet during their annual check-up.
 The core vaccines we recommend for dogs and cats include: